 The Only Post On the Internet to Reflect On the End of 2020

 I don't know about you, but this feels like a breakup.
-Not the tragic, 'call your friends at 2am crying into a pint of ice cream' type of breakup or even the 'join a gym and start believing in crystals' kind.
+Not the tragic, 'call your friends at 2am crying into a pint of ice cream' type of breakup or even the 'join a gym and join a cult' kind.
 This is the breakup of a relationship that was fundamentally toxic, and though leaving is difficult and the future looks bleak it is clear the separation is essential and healthy.

 That is to say, part of me is going to miss 2020 and all of it's bullshit, but I am ready to get out there and meet a new year.